Gordon25/tp/docs/UserGuide.md

 2. **Command Box**

-    This is where you can type all your commands to use the [features of SoConnect](#features).
+    This is where you type your commands to use SoConnnect's [features of SoConnect](#features).

 3. **Message Box**